Everybody has a war story. Some are gorier than others, and each has a unique sequence of battlefields.

-The At War With Myself Too album is not just a sequel; it is an acknowledgement that life is like a box of gaming console.
+At War With Myself Too is not just a sequel; it is an acknowledgement that life is like a box of gaming console.

 Flickers of sound leave you in a freakishly meta-ish theater of the mind.

-“Forrest Gump” clips sprawl about the album as sampled hallmark movie scenes come to sound, perforating each song like a notebook track list.
+“Forrest Gump” audio clips sprawl about the album as sampled hallmark movie scenes adjoin each song.

 “One deep and it’s on me.
 Room full of people, I’m lonely.
 I don’t really need no new homies.
 Matter fact, f— a friend.”

-A lionhearted Starlito is also prey to a dependence that leaves him at least financially healthy if not mentally.
+A lionhearted Starlito also finds himself prey to a dependence that leaves him at least financially healthy if not mentally.

 “Get the package.
 Gymnastics.
 Big facts.
 I’m in traffic…’cross the street from Kirkpatrick.
 Money was my first habit.
 Hustlers we the worst addicts.”

 “When I’m out, I’m gettin’ it in.
 I ain’t goin’ out, if I can’t get it in.
-I’m growing up, I rather flip than spin [spend].”
+I’m growing up, I rather flip than spend.”

-There is just one way out of a duel with oneself and you have to be willing to outmaneuver and kill your shadow, your old you.
+There is just one way through a war with oneself.
+You have to be willing to outmaneuver and kill your shadow, your old you.
 The more damage you sustain, say due to fear of your own shadow, the closer you come to the lights getting cut out on your future.

 What is armed conflict without a good old-fashioned appeal to the divinity?
-A battle of biblical proportions calls for biblical reference.
+A battle of biblical proportions calls for biblical references.

-What it is like to be at war with oneself is made clear by the Apostle Paul where the death of some carnal aspect of you resulting in a new spiritual life for us.
+What it is like to be at war with oneself is made clear by the Apostle Paul where the death of some carnal aspect bears new spiritual life.
 Paul asks and answers:

 “And why should we ourselves risk our lives hour by hour?”
 For I swear, dear brothers and sisters, that I die daily” (1 Corinthians 15:31, NLT).

 To “die daily” is a perpetual pruning process.
-And further, Paul writes:
+Further, Paul writes: